 Lauren Day is a licensed and certified speech language pathologist.
 She received her master's and undergraduate degrees from Auburn University.
 Lauren interned at Children's Hospital in Birmingham, where she gained both acute care and outpatient pediatric experience.
 Lauren was employed by the public school system of North Carolina for 4 years.
 She worked with preschool, elementary, middle, and high school students with a variety of disabilities.
 Lauren is well-versed in articulation, fluency, and language therapy and enjoys working with parents to maximize their children's gains.

 Lacey Ellis is a licensed physical therapist.
 She received her Bachelor of Science degree in Exercise Science from the University of Tennessee in Knoxville and her Doctor of Physical Therapy degree from the University of Tennessee Health Science Center in Memphis.
 She began her work experience in Bradenton, FL working with children in a private outpatient clinic and through the school systems, as well as working with adults in acute care and inpatient rehabilitation.
-Since moving to Birmingham in 2013, she has continued to further her pediatric experience in both outpatient and inpatient settings, as well as through school systems and Early Intervention (EI).

 Ali Elliott is a Registered Dietitian with particular experience in the nutrition assessment and treatment of Pediatric patients.
 Ali's postgraduate fellowship emphasized clinical work with adolescents and children through the Leadership Education in Adolescent Health (LEAH) training program at UAB.
 Ali practiced clinical nutrition at Children's of Alabama where much of her work focused on Failure to Thrive infants, Feeding Issues, Weight Management and Disordered Eating.
 Ali furthered her experience working as a Medical Liaison with Nestlé - Gerber Maternal and Infant Nutrition Division.